 Source and destination

-Ten EU countries (Italy, France, Romania, Spain, Netherlands, Bulgaria, Germany, Hungary, Belgium, and Greece) accounted for almost 98 % of the total number of fake items detained in the EU in 2023.
+Seven EU countries (Italy, Spain, France, the Netherlands, Portugal, Romania and Poland) accounted for almost 90 % of the total number of fake items detained in the EU in 2024.

-When it comes to EU border enforcement only, ten Member States accounted for almost 91 % of the total of cases and over 88 % of the total number of articles detained.
-Belgium, Germany, Italy, the Netherlands and Spain appear in the top 10 both in terms of number of detention cases and number of counterfeit goods detained.
+When it comes to EU border enforcement only, ten Member States accounted for almost 85 % of the volume and the value of detentions.
+Germany, Greece, France, the Netherlands and Malta appear in the top 10 both in terms of number of counterfeit goods detained and their share in the estimated value of the detained articles.

-As in previous years, China continues to be the main source of counterfeit goods entering the EU.
-Hong Kong and Türkiye follow closely behind, with the most detained categories being labels/tags/stickers and clothing.
+As in previous years, China continues to be the main source of counterfeit goods entering the EU, followed by Türkiye.
+For the first time, the United Arab Emirates entered the top three countries of origin for counterfeit goods.
 Postal and express courier services remain the most common means of transport for these goods, highlighting the need for increased vigilance in these areas.

 Report